Amanyadav2030/Airgarage-Clone/README.md

 This is our project
 Footer -> Kavita Uses features and find parking.
 And also responsibilities of functionality

-Footer container company -> 5 pages-> About  FAQS ContactUs PrivacyPolicy Channa And also responsibilities of functionality
+Footer container company -> Shivang kumar -> About  FAQS ContactUs PrivacyPolicy Channa And also responsibilities of functionality

 Home-> Sandeep Prajapati  And also responsibilities of functionality